Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

     * `s3-bucket-versioning-enabled`: Checks whether versioning is enabled for your S3 buckets
     * `restricted-ssh`: Checks whether security groups allow unrestricted SSH access
     * `rds-instance-public-access-check`: Checks whether RDS instances are publicly accessible
-    * `cloudtrail-enabled`: Checks whether CloudTrail is enabled in your AWS account
+    * `cloudtrail-enabled`: ==Checks whether CloudTrail is enabled in your AWS account, If CloudTrail is turned off, this rule automatically re-enables it by using automatic remediation.==
     * `approved-amis-by-id`: Checks whether the AMIs used by your EC2 instances are approved

 #### Aggregators